pieces-app/workshops/supercharge-student-journey/slides.md

 - The copilot can translate code from one language to another
 - It can also generate new code for your project
 - You can edit existing code with the copilot
+- Pieces can summarize team chats that you missed

 </v-clicks>